ashwwwin/swiddle-source/README.md

 ## Intro

-Hey, welcome to Swiddle's open source code.
+Hey, welcome to Swiddle's open source code - https://swiddle.io.
 It feels like everyone in the space is building this, with rather minor differences.
 I think it would benefit us all if we spent money exploring different ideas instead of funding the same thing.

-Special thank you to Philip Lim (Eng), Gamchawizzy (Art), Alex Ronay (Art) and Ipsum (for porting https://richup.io for us).
+Thanks to Philip Lim (Eng), Gamchawizzy (Art), Alex Ronay (Art) and Ipsum (for porting https://richup.io for us).

-Shoutout to Club Penguin, the inspiration behind Swiddle, it was way ahead of it's time.
+Shoutout to Club Penguin, the inspiration behind Swiddle, it set the stage for a lot of what we see today and will see in the future.
 It made mine and and countless others childhood's so memorable.